 In fact, I see merit in marriage.
 I see it as a beautiful union between two souls.
 I see it as a wonderful celebration of two people in love.
 I think love should be celebrated by everyone in as grandiose a fashion as possible, because it’s such a beautiful part of life.
 I do think that marriage should be something that one should work towards in life, if it is indeed what the person wants to have.

-(While I’ve not thought about the place of marriage in my life or whether I am ever going to get married, getting married to someone (someone I love of course) would be something that’d be nice to see happen one day, if it happens.
+(While I’ve not thought about the place of marriage in my life or if I am ever going to get married, getting married to someone I love would be something that’d be nice to see happen one day, if it happens.
 I think it will be a beautiful day to look forward to, that’s for sure. 😀 )